denliehoo/recurring-crypto-payments/DOCUMENTATION.md

 - Build & Deploy settings:

   - Branch: main
+  - root directory: apps/server

-  - build command: pnpm install --frozen-lockfile
+  - build command: cd ../.. && pnpm install --frozen-lockfile && cd apps/server && pnpm build
-  - start command: pnpm prod:server
+  - start command: pnpm prod-dist
   - auto-deploy: no [can be yes if want]
+  - Note: The reason why we chose to specify a root directory is so that the .env.prod file can be detected and also to prevent unnecessary trigger of auto-deployment

 - Add environmental values that are already in the server.
 In addition add this environmental value:
   - NODE_VERSION=22.14.0